some-mthfka/hu.dwim.sdl/README.md

 ##### TODO `%<original-function-name>`

 It wouldn't be bad if CFFI could generate multiple functions per one C function, or even simply give an option to include the original unmodified function but with a custom name e.g. `sdl-init` and `%sdl-init`.
 This could be useful when one doesn't want the overhead of conversion or error checking.

 ### Automatic Conversion and Error checking of Return Values

+Functions in SDL2 return error codes, and there are several types.
+They aren't indicated in any way, other than on wiki, and that's what I did.
+Some were easy to pick with regexps, others I looked through manually.
+The assortment is exhaustive and is meant to stay that way.

+It should have been easier has [this issue](https://bugzilla.libsdl.org/show_bug.cgi?id=3219) been resolved, filed for the exact same purpose of this library, but it hasn't been.

+The following expansions of return values take place:

 - NULL signals an error
 - certain enum value signals an error
 - constant (such as 0) signals an error
 - negative number signals an error
-- string starts with smth errors
+- string starts with something indicating an error
-- `SDL_bool` is converted to `t`/`nil`.
-- `SDL_bool` is converted to `t`/`nil`, signaling error on `nil`.
+- bool-like value like `SDL_bool` and where `0` indicates false are converted to `nil` on `0`/`SDL_FALSE` and `t` otherwise.
-- Bool-like functions where 0 means FALSE

-`SDL_DequeueAudio` and `SDL_RWwrite` are exceptions: the user passes a number and they return another number, and if the number they return is less than the one you passed, that's an error and you call `sdl-error`.
-I don't think C2FFI supports this case, but if it does, this will be fixed.
+- same as above, but where false signals an error

+These are fairly easy to add should there be more cases.

+The values are expanded based on the actual return type of the function - the expansion methods are defined at the time of return type name conversion and the code with custom type details is inserted into the generated file, right before the function definiton in question.

+Each function has it's own error condition: `<function-name>-error` and it is exported.
+All error conditions inherit from `hu.dwim.sdl:sdl-error`.
+The actual errors are quite informative, naming the return value, its type, and showing the `SDL_GetError` output.

-Figuring out if a function does any error checking / conversion is simple: go to its definition and look at the return type.
+Finding out if a function does any error checking / conversion is simple: go to its definition and look at the return type.
 The typedefs for return values are unique for each function with custom expansion to make it possible to set up an expand method individually.
 These typedefs have the format: `<function name>/<expansion procedure>/<actual type>`.
 It will be clear from the `<expansion procedure>` what you are dealing with.
-You shouldn't really have to know about this long type name, the actual type should be enough.
+Otherwise you shouldn't really have to know or care about this long type name, the actual type should be enough.

+Another way is to go to [](source/type-conversion-lists.lisp) and see for yourself.

+I skipped _most_ of the functions listed at https://wiki.libsdl.org/ToDo, which includes C function wrappers/equivalents (e.g. `SDL_sscanf`).
+Some functions I wasn't sure about.
+Some weren't documented.
+See `hu.dwim.sdl::*skip/core*` for details.
+However, I didn't skip the `GameController` functions (they are a draft) as they had documentation.

+Also, `SDL_DequeueAudio` and `SDL_RWwrite` are exceptions: the user passes a number and they return another number, and if the number returned is less than the one passed, that's an error and the user calls `SDL_GetError`.
+I don't think C2FFI supports this case.
+Anyway, I redefined these manually with error checks in [](core-extras.lisp).
+I haven't tested them and, in fact, the current specs are out of date and don't have them at all.
+Unmodified versions prefixed with % should be available for these.

+**There are many functions, some were picked with regexps, others were picked by hand, some could've been misjudged: there could have been errors.
+If something doesn't work, always make sure to go and check the generated definition along with the SDL's documentation for the function which is alledegly misbehaving.**

 ### Example

-The following example opens a window and shows a rectangle for two seconds and then closes the window.
+The following example opens a window and shows a rectangle and then, after two seconds, closes the window.

 ```
 (defpackage #:sdl2-example